Sgg67/FastAPI-Course/README.md

 # FastAPI-Course
-This is a fast api course I have done
+here is a link to a todo app I created: https://fastapi-course-evtz.onrender.com/auth/login-page